 The drive can be more pleasant – if we know where we want to end up.
 Otherwise, it can seem like we are wandering aimlessly.

-Creating a vision board can be a dynamic process for determining the destination of your ThirdThird – your life past the age of 60.
-Here are 8 steps for creating a Vision Board that can help you live with intention by knowing where you are headed.
+To design your BEST ThirdThird, I firmly believe the first step is creating a vision board.
+This can be a dynamic process for determining the destination of your ThirdThird – your life past the age of 60.
+Here are 8 steps for creating a vision board that can help you live with intention by knowing where you are headed.

-Collect a supply of magazines and begin to leaf through them.
+Collect a supply of magazines and begin to leaf through them – or pull images off the internet.
 I find that friends were willing to share, so it is easy to gather a variety of magazines.
 Having more than the usual ones that come to your house gets your creative juices flowing in new ways.

 Also, pick up a piece of poster board (28”x20”) in whichever color you want, and some good glue – glue sticks are easy to use, but rubber cement will last longer and is easy to clean up after it dries.